 We also use Google Analytics to monitor page views and event data on the site.
 We do not send personally identifiable information to Google Analytics such as email addresses.
 Google Analytics uses 1st-party (Yabla specific) cookies to identify and tag devices.

 We collect email addresses when new subscribers sign up, and when people ask to be added to the mailing list.
 This information is stored on our servers, and passed to MailChimp.
-We use MailChimps platform to compose and send email campaigns.
-Subscribers can opt out of email communication via the emails sent or on our site.
+We use MailChimps platform to compose and send email newsletters and campaigns.
+Group subscriptions, such as K-12 schools or other institutions, have the option to change settings to allow for students to create usernames without email addresses.
+All subscribers can opt out of email communication via the emails sent or on our site.

 We use various forms of advertising, primarily Facebook and Google Adwords.
-When a user visits our site, we send a tracking pixel to Google and Facebook which includes a cookie to identify the device.
-This enables advertising commonly referred to as re-targeting.
+When a user (other than K-12 or university) visits our site, we will send a tracking pixel to Google and Facebook which includes a cookie to identify the device.
 Regardless of how a user reaches our site, the user may see Yabla advertising on Facebook or elsewhere on the web via Adwords.
-We also send a similar tracking pixels when a user completes an action such as purchasing a subscription.
+We also send similar tracking pixels when a user completes an action such as purchasing a subscription.
 This enables Yabla to see the effectiveness of advertising.
 While we send no personally identifiable information, the reach of Facebook and Google means they generally can know who purchased a subscription to Yabla or visited Yabla.
 They don't make this information available to us, e.g. we don't get a list of Facebook users that visited or signed up for Yabla.
 While we don't offer a way to opt out of this tracking, many ad blocking tools can stop this tracking.
 We frequently verify that Yabla's site works when users run ad blocking software.

 On our servers which we control, we retain subscriber activity that is required for the service to function indefinitely.
 For information we use for internal analytics and logging, the data is purged within 6 months from our production systems, and within a year for all backup information to be purged.